MU-HPDI/py3flann/README.md

 #### For python3

-Please refer to [this issuse](https://github.com/primetang/pyflann/issues/1) to modify the code.
+~~Please refer to [this issuse](https://github.com/primetang/pyflann/issues/1) to modify the code.~~ This is a Python 3 compatible version!

 ### 3. Usage